North York Astros: Merger and CPSL founding member (1997–98)

-Decline & rebuilding period (1999–06)
+Decline and rebuilding period (1999–2006)

 In 1999, the Astros hired the services of Rafael Carbajal as head coach.
 For the two seasons which he coached he assembled a roster of players with European and NPSL experience.
 The acquisitions were O'Neil Brown, Platon Krivoshchyokov, Piotr Libicz, Ivan Jurisic, Sam Medeiros, Andrei Malychenkov.
 The signings were of no avail as the Astros failed to clinch a postseason berth in both seasons.
 One notable achievement went to Libicz as he was awarded the CPSL Goalkeeper of the Year in 2000.
 In preparations for the 2001 season the Astros brought in Tony LaFerrara to coach the team.
 LaFerrara brought in former Montreal Impact striker Dejan Gluscevic, Luciano Miranda and appointed veteran Alex Nardi as team captain.
 After a mediocre performance LaFerrara was replaced by assistant coach Sam Medeiros.
 Though North York's performance improved from the previous season it was still not enough to secure a playoff berth.
 Luciano Miranda received the CPSL Goalkeeper of the Year, and Kurt Ramsey the CPSL Defender of the Year.

 Former Astros striker Dejan Gluscevic along with Pavel Zaslavski were appointed the co-head coaches for the 2002 season.
 Added to the squad were Guillermo Compton Hall, Gabriel Salguero.
 During the regular season the Astros performed poorly and finished fifth in the Western Conference.
 They received a playoff wild card match due to hosting the competition.
 Their opponents in the Wild Card Game were league powerhouse Mississauga Olympians, and out played them by a score of 3–0.
 Their fairy tale continued in the semi-finals where they faced Western Conference champions Toronto Croatia, and once more beat the odds by winning on goal from Hall to cap off the match with a 1–0 victory.
 In the CPSL Championship finals North York faced Eastern Conference champions Ottawa Wizards, but fell short in capturing the title by losing by a score of 2–0.
 At the conclusion of the season Compton Hall received the CPSL Championship MVP, and Bruno Ierullo was awarded the CPSL President's award.

 For the 2003 season Zaslavski received full head coach responsibilities, and signed former Toronto Lynx forward Francisco Dos Santos, Vitaliy Mishchenko, and Boris Krimus.
 The season concluded in another mediocre performance with the club finishing fifth in the Western Conference, and failing to secure a postseason berth.
 The 2003 season marked a rebuilding period for the club.
 Notable achievements which occurred during their rebuilding stage were Ierullo receiving his second President's award in 2004.
 In 2005, Gluscevic returned to coach the Astros once more, and managed to secure a postseason wild card match.
 In the match North York faced Toronto Croatia, but were eliminated from the competition by a score of 1–0.
 At the CPSL awards ceremony Gluscevic received the CPSL Coach of the Year, and North York was awarded the CPSL Fair Play Award.